viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 Revoke handler
 ``````````````
 In some cases a user may wish to revoke access given to an application and the
-revoke handler makes it possible for an application to programmaticaly revoke
+revoke handler makes it possible for an application to programmatically revoke
 the access given to it.
 Also here you don't need to do much, allowing POST only
 is recommended::